American Political Science Association: Awards

 These awards are presented at the Association's Annual Meeting.

 In addition to the APSA awards, the APSA organized sections also present over 200 awards annually to recognize important research and contributions to the profession.
 These awards are presented at the section's business meetings and receptions, held in conjunction with the APSA Annual Meeting.

+David Easton Award

+The David Easton Award is presented to a book that pushes the boundaries of contemporary political science by investigating fundamental philosophical questions about political life through interdisciplinary approaches in the social sciences and humanities.
+The winners are: